 Quantified gossip, bureaucratic bad faith, or perhaps something else, the opinion poll known as the reputation survey is possibly the most enduring method of quantifying the differences in quality among higher education institutions (whatever this may mean; going into a discussion on how “quality” is to be defined is beyond this post).
 It is often criticized as simultaneously the least “objective” and the most methodologically problematic among the measures of quality used by rankers.

 Be that as it may, here I do not intend to go into a discussion of the methodological (in)validity of such polls (others have done that).
-Instead, I want to share a couple of details about their history.
+Instead, I want to share a couple of interesting details about their history, which—I suspect—most people filling in these surveys know very little about.

 A conceptual side note: we could say that, unlike one’s ability, which could in principle be established solely by observing a person independently of others, reputation is as a rule a social thing.
 Put somewhat crudely, if you were the only person in the world, you could still have abilities, but you could not have a reputation.
 For that to be possible, you would need others.
 Hence, an opinion poll offers itself as a meaningful method of determining (or, constructing, to be more precise) one’s reputation.